verichains/npm-scanner/README.md

 # Verichains NPM Vulnerability Scanner

 A **Node.js-based recursive scanner** for detecting vulnerable or malicious NPM package versions across multiple projects in a directory tree.
-Developed in response to the recent [NPM supply chain attack](https://jdstaerk.substack.com/p/we-just-found-malicious-code-in-the), which compromised several widely used packages such as `chalk`, `debug`, `strip-ansi`, and more.

-This tool was built by Verichains to help developers and organizations quickly scan their projects for affected NPM packages.
+This tool was built by Verichains in response to the recent [NPM supply chain attack](https://jdstaerk.substack.com/p/we-just-found-malicious-code-in-the), which compromised widely used packages such as `chalk`, `debug`, `strip-ansi`, to help developers and organizations quickly scan their projects for affected NPM packages.

 ---